 5. We cannot fly within a 5 mile radius of an airport without prior authorization from the FAA.

-To check your project's specific location, please visit this interactive map: https://app.airmap.io
+To check your project's specific location in relation to airports, please visit this interactive map: https://app.airmap.io

 What if I want to film in restricted airspace (Boston) but don't have time to wait for a permit?

-We have had great success with hiring helicopters when waiting for FAA approval hasn't been possible due to time constraints.
+When we are unable to fly a drone in a restricted area, we instead hire a very talented Helicopter pilot.
 The helicopter session can be rented in 30 minute intervals, with 3 camera operators present.
 This is especially useful if you're looking for both photography and video coverage at the same time.
 The helicopter pilot we use for these projects is extremely responsive and flexible to individual project's needs.
-The cameras we typically use are Canon 5D Mark IV's for photography and the Sony FS5 on a Movi M15 for video.
-We can rent additional equipment, if requested.